jarviscanada/jarvis_data_eng_VikramjeetGill/core_java/README.md

     2. Downloading and running the docker image

-    You can pull the docker image from dockerhub using dockerpull vgill16/grep.
-You then run the following line while substituting in the appropriate arguments.
+    You can pull the docker image from dockerhub using the command dockerpull vgill16/grep and then run the following line while substituting in the appropriate arguments.

     docker run --rm \ -v `pwd`/data:/data -v `pwd`/log:/log \ vgill16/grep "regex pattern" "source directory" "outfile"